309thEDDGE/tip/README.md

 1. Update local TIP source
 2. Build TIP in the standard way
 3. Revise as necessary until TIP builds in the standard way
-4. Conda build TIP using the *temporarily* modified `meta.yaml` in the `tip-feedstock` repo.
+4. Conda build TIP according to the `conda-forge` pattern using the *temporarily* modified `meta.yaml` in the `tip-feedstock` repo.
 (If there are no other recipe changes required, the insertion of `source.path` is temporary and the proper values for `source.url` and `source.sha256` should be inserted in place of `source.path` prior to committing.)
 5. If the Conda build succeeds, release a new version of TIP and generate a release archive, update `meta.yaml` with the correct `source.url` and `source.sha256` and attempt a local conda build which references the new release tarball
 6. If the Conda build fails, return to step 1.